 Loneliness tends to be driven by external factors, most of which are out of our control.
 Mastery may not be able to change the actual situation, however, it does change how we perceive and react to the situation.
 While research is trying to determine if mastery affects our perception, the situation itself, our behaviors, or all three, the evidence only supports the idea that mastery reduces our feelings of loneliness.

 Finding methods to alleviate loneliness is quite complex.
 Just like anything else, one method could help one person and hinder another.
 (Bouwman et al., 2017).
 When looking at loneliness interventions, it is important to know they stem from either an active coping style or a regulative coping style.
-To briefly define, active coping is making a conscious effort to change stressful environments whereas regulative coping is focused on mitigating negative thoughts and emotional processes (Schoenmakers et al., 2015).
+To briefly define, active coping strategies like behavioral activation therapy is making a conscious effort to change stressful environments whereas regulative coping is focused on mitigating negative thoughts and emotional processes (Schoenmakers et al., 2015).